duchuyvp/template-infra/docs/access-k8s-service-locally.md

 #### Limitation

-- You need to know the IP address of the node where the service is running.
+- You need to know the IP address of the node
 - NodePort is limited

 ### 4. Using Ingress (Recommended)